 - Herbie is able to stand or drive on two wheels and hold that position.
 He can start and stop, hop in place, brake hard, or take off at break-neck speed!

 - Capable of driving as well in reverse and has a lot of experience as a race car.
-He even competed in off-road competition.
+He even competed in off-road races.

-- Herbie proves to be much more durable than expected.
+- Herbie proved to be much more durable than expected.
 He even survived a drop in the middle of the ocean.

 - Later, it became necessary to learn the art of concealment in urban terrain.
 He’s a pretty sneaky little car.